By: Tavaga Research

 How is the global market for ESG funds?

-The year 2020 has been groundbreaking for ESG funds globally.
+The fiscal year 2021 has been groundbreaking for ESG funds globally.
 According to a report from Morningstar, both the number of funds and assets under management of such funds have doubled in the past three years.
-As of the second quarter of 2020, the funds guided by sustainable investing are managing approximately $250 billion.
+As of the second quarter of FY21, the funds guided by sustainable investing are managing approximately $250 billion.
 The US has followed in the footsteps of Europe and currently represents around 20 percent of the global AUM for ESG funds.

 Investors across the globe have exercised caution by adopting the socially responsible way of investing.
 It is only poetic justice that ESG funds find their break whilst the pandemic grips the globe.